529 plan: History

 Changes to the structure and marketing of 529 plans over the years have contributed to their growth.
 The states partnered up with the professional investment community, which allowed them to offer 529 plans with the feel of mutual funds.
 Also, registered brokers and investment advisors can directly assist families in understanding 529 plans and selecting an appropriate investment.

 Other changes that have resulted in a growth in adoption include: federal legislation regarding taxes, financial aid, asset protection; on-going program improvement; lowering of expenses; generous state incentives; positive media coverage; and college savings registries that allow people sign up for the program.
 Some employers offer 529 plans to their employees as a benefit, similar to retirement plans, or even with contribution matching.

 In 2014, Congress passed the Achieving a Better Life Experience (ABLE) Act, laying the groundwork for ABLE accounts.
 ABLE, or 529A, accounts are similar to 529 plans, except for the purpose of saving for a disabled beneficiary's special needs.

 In his 2015 State of the Union address, President Obama proposed removing the tax-free status of distributions of 529 plans.
 He abandoned the proposal after it met with heavy opposition.

 The Tax Cuts and Jobs Act of 2017 heavily expanded 529 plans to include K–12 public, private, and religious school tuition.
 The original plan, called the Cruz amendment, called for homeschool expenses to also qualify for 529 plans but due to the Byrd Rule in the Senate the homeschool expenses provision was stricken by the Senate parliamentarian while the K–12 tuition provision was allowed.
 According to the new law 529 plans can be used to fund all K–12 school tuition costs up to $10,000 per year per child.
 The SECURE Act further expanded the use of 529 plans to cover student loan repayments.
 The Tax Cuts and Jobs Act also allowed rollovers from 529 plans to ABLE accounts, as long as the ABLE account beneficiary is the original 529 beneficiary or a qualified family member.
 The allowed annual rollover amount is set at the standard IRS gift tax exemption, less any other contributions made in the current tax year.

+Secure ACT 2.0 of Jan 2023 allows for tax and penalty free rollovers from 529 accounts to Roth IRAs, under certain conditions.
+Beneficiaries of 529 college savings accounts would be permitted to rollover up to $35,000 over the course of their lifetime from any 529 account in their name to their Roth IRA.
+These rollovers are also subject to Roth IRA annual contribution limits, and the 529 account must have been open for more than 15 years.